 Winter sowing has become more and more popular over the last few years.
 Gardeners are discovering how easy it is to start seeds of many common perennials, herbs and annuals without having to mess with grow lights and other seed-starting equipment.
-I’ve experimented with winter sowing at my own house for the past two winters, and I have to say, it’s an amazingly easy way to grow a wide selection of plants from seed, without needing to babysit the plants for weeks on end.
+I’ve experimented with winter sowing at my own house, and I have to say, it’s an amazingly easy way to grow a wide selection of plants from seed, without needing to babysit the plants for weeks on end.

 Here’s the winter sowing technique I use.

 There are just a few items you’ll need before you start your foray into winter sowing.
 First and foremost, you’ll need a collection of containers.
 I find the ones that work the best are the clear-lidded, clam-shell containers commonly used for restaurant take-out and fast-food salads.
 You could also use clear, 2-liter soda bottles or gallon milk jugs.
 In addition to the containers, you’ll need a bag of high-quality potting mix.
 I recommend an organic, peat-based mix for the best results.
 You’ll also need a permanent marker to label your seeds and an exacto knife to cut drainage holes.
 And lastly, you’ll need the seeds themselves.
 Almost any plant can be started via winter sowing, you’ll just need to follow the timing schedule I detail below.

 Begin this step by cutting a few drainage holes in the bottom of every container.
 Then, if you’re using clam-shell containers, cut several quarter-inch-wide air holes in the top of the lid, as well.
 Soda bottles and milk jugs should be cut around the middle, about three-quarters of the way around, so you can flip it open like a hinge.
 Their lids should also be removed.
 Next, fill the containers with 3 to 4 inches of damp potting mix.